Salem Ben Nasser Al-Ismaily: International Research Foundation

 Al-Ismaily is the founder and chairman of the International Research Foundation, a non-government, non-profit, economic think tank that has pioneered the research of economic freedom in the Arab World.

-The group aims to provide a reliable and objective metric of economic policy throughout the Arab World.
+The group aims to provide an objective metric of economic policy throughout the Arab World.
 It measures the extent to which citizens of the nations of the Arab League are able to make their own economic decisions without limitations imposed by the government or by crony elites.
 The report provides sound empirical measurement of economic policy that can distinguish between phony reform that leaves economic and political power in the hands of crony elites, and real reform that creates new prosperity, entrepreneurship, and jobs, by opening business and work opportunities for everyone no matter whom they know.

 Arab and Islamic societies have a rich trading tradition that celebrates markets open even to the humblest members of society.
 Economic freedom is consistent with that proud history and provides a path to a more prosperous and freer tomorrow.
 Economic freedom is simply the ability of individuals and families to take charge of their fate and make their own economic decisions—to sell or buy in the marketplace without discrimination, to open or close a business, to work for whom they wish or hire whom they wish, to receive investment or invest in others.

 Al Ismaily was named the "Man of the Year" in 2015 at the Arab Liberty Festival in Marrakesh, Morocco.

 He was honoured for his exceptional professional and academic contribution to the understanding of free enterprise in the Arab world, and to public policies that encourage prosperity, innovation and human fulfillment.

 Al Ismaily has published several papers on the subject of cross culture, management and economy including five books on corporate culture, history and religion.